MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

-# Introduction to R programming
+# Developing R programming skills for Bioinformatics

 **Center for Research Informatics, University of Chicago**